Zilliqa/dev-portal-old/docs/dev-tools-gozilliqa.md

 ## Getting gozilliqa

-Run the following to clone the respository to your local machine
+Run the following to clone the repository to your local machine
 ```
 git clone https://github.com/Zilliqa/gozilliqa-sdk.git
 ```